-Descri ntion

-Lease contracts are denominated in euros with monthly payments.

-Lease contracts are legally valid, binding agreements and governed by German law.

-Not more than 5% of leased vehicles are from brands other than VW, Audi, SEAT, Skoda or VW Nutzfahrzeuge.

-No insolvency proceedings have been initiated against the lessee at closing.

-Leased vehicles are situated in Germany, which is assumed to be fulfilled if the lessee is resident in Germany.

-Receivables are free from the rights of third parties and of defences and set-off claims of lessees.
+Description ease contracts are denominated in euros with monthly payments. ease contracts are legally valid, binding agreements and governed by German law. lot more than 5% of leased vehicles are from brands other than VW, Audi, SEAT, Skoda or VW lutzfahrzeuge. lo insolvency proceedings have been initiated against the lessee at closing. eased vehicles are situated in Germany, which is assumed to be fulfilled if the lessee is residen Germany. eceivables are free from the rights of third parties and of defences and set-off claims of lessee

+Key Asset Eligibility Criteria

+Description

-No terminations have occurred or are pending.
+No terminations or revocations have occurred or are pending.